• Skip to primary navigation

 Enchilada casserole served on a plate on the table.

 Something about a hot vegan enchilada casserole brings comfort on a cold day.
-So instead of making vegan enchiladas, I made a vegan enchilada casserole recipe by layering the ingredients in a casserole dish for an easy dinner.
+So, instead of making vegan enchiladas, I made a vegan enchilada casserole recipe by layering the ingredients in a casserole dish for a quick and easy vegan dinner.

 Since the weekdays are hectic, I'm all about easy meals I can make ahead of time and cook when ready.
 Vegan enchilada casserole layers vegetables, corn tortillas, and vegan nacho cheese sauce for a delicious meal.